suquark/hoplite/microbenchmarks/README.md

 # Reproducing Hoplite Microbenchmarks on AWS

+_(About 210 min)_

+## Cluster Setup

+_(About 30 min)_

+See [cluster-config](cluster-config) for setting up a cluster to reproduce the microbenchmarks in the paper.

+## Collective Communication Microbenchmarks (Figure 7 at Section 5.1, Figure 13 at Appendix A)

 _(About 180 min)_

-This microbenchmark includes Figure 7 at Section 5.1, Figure 13 at Appendix A.

-First, run the microbenchmarks and collect data. _(About 30 min)_

 We assume your working directory is the directory of the current README file.
+Here is how you benchmark Hoplite and baselines:

 ### OpenMPI _(about 30 min)_